 - Be Wary of Public Wi-Fi

 While it may be tempting to connect to public Wi-Fi at your favorite eatery, hotel or airport, doing so opens the door for hackers to access personal info on your device while you’re using a shared network.
 In this vulnerable situation, a hacker, acting as a man in the middle, can gain access to all information from your internet activity such as online payment info, emails, login credentials and photos.
 It also provides an avenue for threat actors to distribute malware on your computer.
 Once a hacker has your personal info, they can act on your behalf and log in to your personal accounts.
-To remedy this security concern, turn your Wi-Fi off when not in use and disable your device from auto connecting to Wi-Fi and Bluetooth.
+To remedy this security concern, turn your Wi-Fi off when not in use and disable your device from auto-connecting to Wi-Fi and Bluetooth.
 This provides an additional layer of security, plus it extends the battery life on your device.
-If you absolutely must use public Wi-Fi, don’t access personal message or browse sites that require a log in.
+If you absolutely must use public Wi-Fi, don’t access personal messages or browse sites that require a login.
 Disconnect quickly when you finish your session.

 - Use a Virtual Private Network (VPN)